hartwigmedical/serve/algo/README.md

 | DIRECTION_TREATMENT_APPROACH_CURATION_IGNORE | The treatment approach wouldn't be used because we didn't use the treatment approach for this direction |
 | EVENT_TREATMENT_APPROACH_CURATION_IGNORE     | The treatment approach wouldn't be used because event is ignored for further interpretation             |

-## Filtering evidences
+#### Filtering efficacy evidences

-All evidences, which are present in the external databases, can be filtered for downstream usage.
-This results in all usable evidences which we should map to patient genomic event/cancer types.
+CKB evidences can be filtered for downstream usage.
+The following filters are available:

 | Filter                                                       | Description                                                                                                     |
 |--------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|